qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

    .. figure:: img/zoom_to_raster.png
      :align: center

 #.
-Click on the |zoomIn| button, and zoom to the area highlighted in blue below:
+Click on the |zoomIn| :sup:`Zoom In` button, and zoom to the area highlighted in blue below:

    .. figure:: img/map_area_zoom.png
      :align: center